-- 108. A strict application of the AIC method may result in a 'saw-tooth' pattern of LRMC estimates i.e., a value that rises sharply each year before collapsing once an investment is made.
-To help smooth the 'saw-tooth' pattern we apply a de-rating of future investments to consider: - 1. shiftability there is no point sending a signal for projects where a change in consumer consumption could not actually lead to a change in the timing or sizing of an investment.
+- 104. A strict application of the AIC method may result in a 'saw-tooth' pattern of LRMC estimates i.e., a value that rises sharply each year before collapsing once an investment is made.
+To help smooth the 'saw-tooth' pattern we apply a de-rating of future investments to consider: - shiftability there is no point sending a signal for projects where a change in consumer consumption could not actually lead to a change in the timing or sizing of an investment.
 Most projects become locked into our workplan on an annual cycle, so we can completely discount year one projects.
 Larger projects (including most grid projects) start to become locked in several years in advance as land access is committed, design work is completed, equipment is ordered, and contracts are let.
 To reflect this, we use a shiftability curve that starts at zero for year one and increases to 100% by year five. - 2. consumer behaviour cost reflective tariffs predominantly work by influencing end user investment choices (for matters such as appliance energy efficiency and choice of electricity vs. other fuels) and their enduring usage habits (such as electric vehicle charging routine).
 This supports our logic for de-rating near-term investments and introduces a reason to de-rate long-term investments: - a. near term only a fraction of end users will make major appliance decisions each year, so there is a natural lag between a change in price signal and any meaningful impact on usage. - b. long-term the appliance choices end users make today may have a limited effect on peak demand in the future where the lifecycle of today's appliances has expired, and they have been replaced.

 4.1.3.
-Long-Run Marginal Cost Calculations for RY25
+Long-Run Marginal Cost Calculations for RY26

-- 109. We have calculated LRMC values for each pricing area using growth projects identified in the draft RY25 Asset Management Plan (AMP).
-The resulting LRMC values reflect the relative levels of congestion in each network. - 110.
-This is the first year we have performed a detailed LRMC calculation, and we have decided to not rely on the LRMC values to solely inform the ToU peak tariffs to apply from 1 April 2024.
+- 105. We have calculated LRMC values for each pricing area using growth projects identified in the draft RY26 Asset Management Plan (AMP).
+The resulting LRMC values reflect the relative levels of congestion in each network. - 106.
+We have performed a detailed LRMC calculation, and we have decided to not rely on the LRMC values to solely inform the ToU peak tariffs to apply from 1 April 2025.
 We have applied a degree of judgement to the calculated ToU peak tariffs to mitigate the risks of unintended bill shocks.
 This is consistent with our pricing strategy approach to implement cost-reflective pricing in a careful and gradual manner.
-We intend to have completed our transition to fully cost-reflective ToU prices by 1 April 2026, which aligns to the phase out of the LFC legislation. - 111.
+We intend to have completed our transition to fully cost-reflective ToU prices by 1 April 2027. - 107.
 Table 11 outlines the LRMC calculations and resulting ToU peak price signals.
-The Central Otago & Wanaka pricing area has the highest LRMC value, reflecting upcoming investments such as a new 66 kV line into the Upper Clutha area.
+The Central Otago & Wānaka pricing area has the highest LRMC value, reflecting upcoming investments such as a new 66 kV line into the Upper Clutha area.
 The Queenstown pricing area has the next highest LRMC value, reflecting the forecast investment in new substations to support population growth.
 Dunedin has the lowest LRMC value, which reflects a more stable population base and some expected growth from electrification.